juju/docs/src/en/models-config.md

 Model settings can also be made when creating a new controller via either the `--config` or `--model-default` options.
-The difference being that `--config` affects the 'controller' and 'default' models and `--model-default` affects **all** models, including any future ones.
-Below we use the `--config` option:
+The difference being that `--config` affects just the 'controller' and 'default' models while `--model-default` affects **all** models, including any future ones.
+Below we use the `--config`
+option:

 ```bash
 juju bootstrap --config image-stream=daily lxd lxd-daily